Starting My Baby on Solids

 Bethany was exclusively breastfed until around seven months old.
 Prior to this, I gave her tastes of mango, apple and watermelon, but she was more interested in playing with her food than eating it.

-At eight months, she started showing true signs of interest i.e. opening her mouth when I ate food, reaching out for food and putting it in her mouth.
+At almost eight months, she started showing true signs of interest i.e. opening her mouth when I ate food, reaching out for food and putting it in her mouth.
 When I noticed this, I started offering her tastes of food throughout the day, to get her used to the textures and taste.

 I soon progressed to giving her food three times a day at breakfast, lunch and dinner.
 Sometimes she would be interested, and other times she wouldn't.